 The bottom-up and top-down approaches to speaker diarization are fundamentally opposing strategies.
 The bottom-up approach is a specific-to-general strategy whereas the top-down approach is general-to-specific.
-The latter tends to produce more reliably trained models as relatively more data are available for training.
-However, the models are usually less discriminative until sufficient speakers and their data are liberated to form distinct speaker models.
-In contrast the bottom-up approach is more likely to discover specific speakers earlier in the process, however the models may be weakly trained until sufficient clusters are merged.
+The latter will produce more reliably trained models as relatively more data are available for training.
+However, the models are likely to be less discriminative until sufficient speakers and their data are liberated to form distinct speaker models.
+The bottom-up approach, in contrast, is initialized with a larger number of models and is therefore more likely to discover specific speakers earlier in the process, however the models may be weakly trained until sufficient clusters are merged.

-The two approaches thus have their own strengths and weaknesses and can accordingly exhibit different behavior and results.
+The two approaches thus have their own strengths and weaknesses and are therefore likely to exhibit different behavior and results.
 In the following we discuss some particular characteristics in further detail with the aim of better illuminating their potential merits.